porteconj/research_report/content/posts/product-market-decisions-and-product-quality-in-the-wine-industry-when-financial-constraints-hit.md

 +++
 author = ""
-date = 2020-11-04T05:00:00Z
+categories = ["Financial Constraints", "Bank Credit"] date = 2020-11-04T05:00:00Z
 subtitle = ""
 title = "Product market decisions and product quality in the wine industry when financial constraints hit"

 +++
-Barriers in access to finance (i.e., _financial constraints_) have been shown to affect real decisions of companies such as innovation, investment in fixed capital,and employment.
-This paper studies whether financial frictions affect one of the most central corporate decisions – which products to produce (i.e., _product mix_).The hypothesis is that firms adjust their product mix in order to generate cash flows faster.
+Barriers in access to finance (i.e., _financial constraints_) have been shown to affect real decisions of companies such as innovation, investment in fixed capital, and employment.
+This paper studies whether financial frictions affect one of the most central corporate decisions – which products to produce (i.e., _product mix_).
+The hypothesis is that firms adjust their product mix in order to generate cash flows faster.
 As different products have different production cycles and generate cash-flow at different points in time, companies may adjust their product mix in order to shorten the cash-flow maturity.

 The paper uses the Portuguese wine industry as test laboratory because this industry allows for accurate observation of product mix decisions, including the length of the production cycles.
 The paper analyzes firms’ reaction to a negative shock to bank credit availability.
 In October 2011, the European Banking Authority announced a Capital Exercise which required a subset of European banks to increase capital ratios.
 Companies with high exposure to affected banks faced a significant credit supply contraction following the regulation.